marcelcure/FsnNodeHealthCheck/README.md

 Programmes can be stopped with CTRL-C but to stop fusion_health_server_VPS.py you first have to bring it to the foreground with fg

 If you stop fusion_health_server_VPS.py, then FsnNodeHealth.py will think that there is a problem and email you.
 This is a good check to make sure it is working OK.
-If you stop FsnNodeHealth.py on your home PC, then fusion_health_server_VPS.py will simply wait for you to reconnect (wait 1 minute before running FsnNodeHealth.py again to allow fusion_health_server_VPS.py to reset itself).
+If you stop FsnNodeHealth.py on your home PC or backup VPS, then fusion_health_server_VPS.py will simply wait for you to reconnect (wait 1 minute before running FsnNodeHealth.py again to allow fusion_health_server_VPS.py to reset itself).
 Another sanity check is to put an incorrect IP address for your VPS to check that emails are sent to you.

 # PROBLEMS